Game Rules

 Predispositions

-Each card belongs to a group.
+Each card belongs to a group: its predisposition, shown by the icon in its top-left corner.
 The balance of visible cards on the board determines a predominant predisposition that alters the rules of play.

 Balance of Power